Naimur444/bluk-plugin-uploader/README.md

 ## Credits

-Bulk Plugin Uploader is developed and maintained by Naimur Rahman
+Bulk Plugin Uploader is developed and maintained by [Naimur Rahman](https://facebook.com/naimur444).